 Sept 30 -- The Centers for Disease Control and Prevention (CDC) invites comments to OMB by November 21, 2022 regarding The National Ambulatory Medical Care Survey (NAMCS).
 [CDC submitted the proposal to OMB on October 21.]

 The National Ambulatory Medical Care Survey (NAMCS) was conducted intermittently from 1973 through 1985, and annually since 1989.
+The survey is conducted under authority of Section 306 of the Public Health Service Act (42 U.S.C.
+242k).
 NAMCS is part of the ambulatory care component of the National Health Care Surveys (NHCS), a family of provider-based surveys that capture health care utilization from a variety of settings, including hospital inpatient and long-term care facilities.
-NCHS surveys of health care providers include NAMCS, the National Hospital Ambulatory Medical Care Survey (NHAMCS), the National Hospital Care Survey (NHCS), and National Post-acute and Long-term Care Study (NPALS).
+NCHS surveys of health care providers include NAMCS, the National Hospital Ambulatory Medical Care Survey (NHAMCS) (OMB Control No. 0920-0278), the National Hospital Care Survey (OMB Control No. 0920-0212), and the National Post-acute and Long-term Care Study (OMB Control No. 0920-0943).